 If I had a penny for every ridiculous comment I got when people learned about my toxic mold fiasco, I would be a hundredaire.
 Seriously.
 It just blew my mind what came out of some people’s mouth.
 Yes, there were some well-intentioned comments in the mix but for the most part, people just blurted out whatever was running across their prefrontal cortex at the time.

-When you are dealing with someone in the midst of a tragedy, the best thing you can do is pause before you say anything.
+When you are dealing with someone in the midst of a tragedy (like a victim of mold exposure), the best thing you can do is pause before you say anything.

 Make sure what comes out of your mouth is helpful and supportive.
 You might truly be at a loss for words.
 THAT’S OK!
 Just say so!
 I would have rather heard “I have no idea what to say” than some of the other comments I heard.
 In fact, I really respected the people who admitted they really didn’t know what to say.

-25 Things NOT To Say To A Victim Of Toxic Mold
+25 Things NOT To Say To A Victim Of Mold Exposure

 - Are you sure?
 (Nope – not sure.
 Just guessing.)